Underwriting Plugin

 }

-public UnderwritingModification underwrite(CommercialAutoRequest request) {
+public UnderwritingModification underwrite(CommercialAutoRequest commercialAutoRequest) {

-if (request.segment().isPresent()) {
+if (commercialAutoRequest.segment().isPresent()) {

-return underwriteCommercialAuto(request.segment().get());
+return underwriteCommercialAuto(commercialAutoRequest.segment().get());

 }